PaulDance/cargo-liner/README.md

           end, containing an indication of all the packages that failed to uninstall.

+      --fail-fast
+          Negation of `--no-fail-fast` that overrides it and restores the default behavior as if absent, i.e. stop as soon as the first error occurs

   -n, --dry-run
           Perform all operations without actually uninstalling.